Guimaraesmvf/fbmR/README.md

 ```

 ### Done!
-Now you can analyse your persuasive data in R.
+Now you can analyze your persuasive data in R.